joshmcfayden/hep-application-tips/_episodes/05-interview.md

 ## Interview slides
 - Make sure you keep them light on text and pull out the key messages from your proposal in an accessible way
-- Do spend time on the “Things you’ve done since submitting"
+- If asked, do spend time on the “Things you’ve done since submitting"
-	- For me I was lucky to be able to highlight a new very high-profile ATLAS result that I led that was just presented at LHCP.
+	- Do you have a recent high-profile result that you make significant contributions to?
+Then mention it!
 - Get non-physicists to read your slides
-	- I got several people to read mine.
 	- The most helpful
 		- Mock interview panel (with non-physicists)
-		- My friend from Uni (we did Physics UG together, but he’s not been in physics since)
+		- Friends from University?
+(People who studied physics but are not HEP researchers would be a good level)
-	- Gave a lot of input on bringing out the “big impact” statements and making it accessible to non-specialists
+	- This can help a lot to bring out the “big impact” statements and making it accessible to non-specialists
 		- E.g. messages like
-			- “Understanding the fate of the universe"
+			- “Vital to understanding the fate of the universe"
 			- “Factor 3 improvement in sensitivity"

 ## Interview itself